-The 223rd General Assembly (June 2018) determined that one faithful action our Church can take in addressing climate change is to support carbon fee and dividend policies (CFD) because they offer a just and effective way forward to avert the worst of climate chaos, rapidly reduce greenhouse gas emissions, and transition us to a clean energy future.
+The 223rd General Assembly (June 2018) determined that support of carbon fee and dividend policies (CFD) is a just and effective way to avert the worst effects of climate change.
+CFD will rapidly reduce greenhouse gas emissions, and transition us to a clean energy future.
+Overture 08-12 On Support for Carbon Pricing

 What is Carbon Fee and Dividend?
 How does it work?